-There are millions and millions of people who are using Android device, and the Google Play Store contains millions of application.
+There are millions and millions of people who are using Android devices, and the Google Play Store contains millions of applications.
 To control an Android device remotely, you need a screen sharing application.
 Many apps claim to work correctly, but they won’t.

 - No Signup or Registration require

 - One can easily share the screen with another